Skip to menu Skip to content Skip to footer

 Master of Business Administration

-4. Launch a consulting career
+4. Move into a consulting career

 Pratiti Nath already had a lot of research experience and had launched her own startup when she enrolled in the UQ MBA, but she found the program expanded her knowledge and created new career possibilities.